-Northland Community & Technical College is committed to transparency and accountability in sharing student success outcomes.
+Northland Community & Technical College is committed to transparency and accountability in reporting student success outcomes.
 This information is provided in compliance with federal Student Right-to-Know regulations and Minnesota State reporting requirements.

 Why it Matters: These measures help students, families, and the community understand how Northland supports educational goals and workforce readiness.

-Student Right-To-Know is a federal law that requires all colleges and universities to disclose certain information to students.
-This handout provides the information that a college must provide to students on graduation rates and transfer-out rates for full-time students seeking degrees at Northland Community & Technical College.
+The Student Right-to-Know Act is a federal law that requires colleges and universities to share specific information with prospective and current students.
+This page provides required data on graduation and transfer-out rates for full-time, degree-seeking students at Northland Community & Technical College.

-Federal regulations outline the procedures for calculating graduation and transfer rates.
-The rates are based on a study of Northland students who began at the college in the fall and are enrolled full-time, seeking to earn a degree, diploma, or certificate.
+Federal guidelines establish how these rates are calculated.
+They are based on a cohort of Northland students who begin in the fall as full-time students pursuing a degree, diploma, or certificate.

-- The graduation rate is the percentage of students who graduated from Northland within three years.
+- Graduation rate: The percentage of students who complete their program at Northland within three years.

-- The transfer-out rate is the percentage of students who did not graduate from Northland but instead transferred to another college or university within three years.
+- Transfer-out rate: The percentage of students who do not graduate from Northland but transfer to another college or university within three years.

-- Students who switch from full-time to part-time enrollment or “stop out” for one or more semesters are more likely to take more than three years to graduate.
+- Students who move from full-time to part-time enrollment or “stop out” for one or more terms may take longer than three years to graduate.

-- Other students delay their education for personal, family, or financial reasons.
+- Others may pause or delay their education due to personal, family, or financial circumstances.

 - Percent of Student Body: 9%